jsenv/assert/readme.md

 ## Assert any value of a given type

 Let's say you have a function returning a user.
+You cannot control the user _creationTime_ easily so you just want to ensure it's a number.

+_user.js_

 ```js
 export const createUser = () => {